 The calendar still said 1960s but by 1968, it seemed like a different decade.
 The world was a very dissimilar place than it was in say, 1966.
 Changes and undercurrents that had been brewing since mid-decade exploded.
 The U.S. suffered through a second year of mass racial unrest, two political figures were assassinated, rioting broke out at the Democratic National Convention, and college campuses sustained over forty arson attacks and bombing incidents.
-France suffered through the Mai 68 civil unrest and general strikes that brought the country to a virtual standstill, and Germany saw the first attack by what was to become known as the Baader-Meinhof Gang.
+France suffered through the Mai 68 civil unrest with general strikes that brought the country to a virtual standstill, the Prague Spring came to a bitter end and Germany saw the first attack by what was to become known as the Baader-Meinhof Gang.

 Events in France were such that the 24 Hours of Le Mans and the press launch of the Peugeot 504 had to be rescheduled from June to September.